OctavioProfeta/OctavioProfeta.github.io/index.md

 * The forth topic represents the european theater of the second World War.
 This is clearly seen with terms such as '*jew*', '*jewish*' or '*nazi*'.

 {: style="text-align: justify;"}
 We can see that the second World War is the most represented war in movies, with 2 topics out of 4.
 This is not surprising, as the second World War can be considered the most important war in the history of mankind.

-We'll take a more specific look on war as a societal fear in movies later on.
+As war is one of the main societal fear depicted in movies, we'll take a more specific look on war as a societal fear in movies later on.

 ## Make movies, not war

 {: style="text-align: justify;"}
-Alright, alright, we get it, war is not good.
+Alright, alright, we get it, war is a very present theme.
 Let's talk about something happier; let's take a look at the rest of the movies which are not considered as war movies.
 Again, we apply a topic detection algorithm on the plot summaries.
 Looking for 4 topics yields the best results :

 <iframe src="lda_genre_not_war.html" width="750px" height="860px" frameborder="0" position="relative">Genre plot</iframe>

+{: style="text-align: justify;"}
+Again by setting λ to 0.5 we can distingish 4 topics :

+{: style="text-align: justify;"}
+* Family
+* Action and/or War
+* Crime
+* Family and/or Science-fiction

+It is hard to point out other topics about societal fears.
+This is most certainly due to the movies on other themes, which is represents a higher number of movies than movies on major fears.
+We need another way to analyse the presence of societal fears in movies.

 ## *insert funny phrase about lexicons*